 The game of chess has been a source of inspiration for countless artists over the centuries.
 Not only have swathes of paintings and sculptures on the theme of chess been produced, but many artists have also created physical chess sets.
 Some of these chess sets were created to delight and amaze people with their beauty or luxuriousness.
 Some were to exemplify cutting-edge design.
 Yet more chess sets were made in order to comment on the times or convey a particular message.

 Yoko Ono famously created “White Chess Set” (1966).
 This entirely white chess set, complete with white table, white chairs, white board and white pieces, challenges the concept of opposition and of fighting an adversary.
 As a game progresses, it becomes increasingly difficult to identify each side’s chessmen.
-Ono’s desire is for the players to recognise and appreciate the sense of futility shared by both of them, which she hopes will result in the cessation of the battle and reconciliation.
-After all, how can one continue to fight when one realises they are no different than their enemy?
+Ono’s desire is for the players to recognise and appreciate the sense of futility shared by both of them.
+This, she hopes, will result in the cessation of the battle and bring about a reconciliation.
+After all, how can one continue to fight when one realises that one is no different from one’s enemy?
 Ono has continued to produce variations of her original work, such as “Play it By Trust” (2009), which is on permanent display at the Reykjavik Art Museum.

 In complete contrast to the peaceful sets by Yoko Ono, artist Tony Raymonzrek created his set “Chemical Warfare” exclusively for Purling London, which is currently on display at Simpson’s-in-the-Strand.

 “With this innovative and highly original chess set, Raymonzrek echoes the ceaseless conflict in the world over scarce, precious resources such as oil and gold”.